michaelmior/locomotor/docs/index.rst

 ..
-Locomotor documentation master file, created by sphinx-quickstart on Mon Dec  7 10:54:12 2015.
+Locomotor documentation main file, created by sphinx-quickstart on Mon Dec  7 10:54:12 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.